ordina-jworks/ordina-jworks.github.io/_posts/2018-07-31-Agile-Leadership-Game.md

 the participants prioritise the top three of characteristics/topics they would like to let go or create.
 These are the topics they can start working with the very next day!
 This way you also prevent the session being perceived as just fun, irrelevant and/or without consequences.
-Because there are forty two cards in the game and you won’t discuss them all, the game is most suitable to be played again at a later time – it won’t lose its value.
+Because there are fourty-two cards in the game and you won’t discuss them all, the game is most suitable to be played again at a later time – it won’t lose its value.

 ### Outcomes retrospective: